-They trained at least one of their members from childhood, pulling her out of an orphanage.
-This is not standard Secret Police fare; there's a certain ninja vibe to the whole thing, and they apparently take lead in most covert ops, even if troopers of SOLDIE Rs are assigned as supplementary muscle.
+They pulled at least one of their members out of an orphanage and trained her from childhood.
+This is not standard Secret Police fare; there's a certain ninja vibe to the whole thing and they apparently take lead in most covert ops, even if SOLDIERs are assigned as supplementary muscle.

 He managed this by staging the assassination of his mentor for whom he had betrayed the company, and then apparently doing some politics to get Rufus in his corner.

 And please everyone note that these are the secret police not of a country, but of a power company.
 Though said company is the government.

 One of the roles of the Thalmor.
 One of the reasons everyone hates them so much is because they have a nasty habit of dragging off dissenters and making them disappear.

 The Dominion from Wild Star has the Imperial Corps of Intelligence (ICI), run mostly by the Mechari.
 This has the effect of making them terrifyingly effective and extremely cool.